 Until I toyed with the idea of adding cooked potato to the sauce.
 What?
 Why?
 How? and What!?!

-But, a portion of cooked potato in the sauce helps to thicken and extend this avocado pasta sauce.
+But, a portion of cooked potato in the sauce helps to thicken and ‘extend’ this avocado pasta sauce.
 So, you can use less avocado – if you need or want to do so.
+Not just to thicken and ‘extend’ the sauce over more servings, but also to make it a little lower in fat.

 Or, maybe you love the idea of an avocado pasta sauce but it’s a little too high in fat for your diet.